ziv/marked-terminal-renderer/examples/example.md

 - First item
 - Second item
 - Third item
 - Item with too long text that should properly wrap around to the next line and maintain correct indentation.
+Item with too long text that should properly wrap around to the next line and maintain correct indentation.
 - Another item

 ### Ordered list: